Life after treatment for stomach cancer

 For most people, the cancer experience doesn’t end on the last day of treatment.
-Life after treatment for stomach cancer has its own challenges.
-You may have mixed feelings when treatment ends, and worry if every ache and pain means the cancer is coming back.
+Life after cancer treatment can present its own challenges.
+You may have mixed feelings when treatment ends, and worry that every ache and pain means the cancer is coming back.

+It is important to allow yourself time to adjust to the physical and emotional changes, and establish a new daily routine at your own pace.
 Cancer Council 13 11 20 can help you connect with other people who have had cancer, and provide you with information about the emotional and practical aspects of living well after cancer.

 Learn more about: